 Columbus, OH 43210-1247

-I joined the department in 2014, after finishing my PhD in the Department of Statistics & Actuarial Science at Simon Fraser University in beautiful Burnaby (British Columbia, Canada), advised by Dr. David Campbell.
+I joined the department in 2014, after finishing my PhD in the Department of Statistics & Actuarial Science at Simon Fraser University in Burnaby (British Columbia, Canada), advised by Dr. David Campbell.
 This is where I became interested in inference and uncertainty quantification for complex systems.
 Before that I studied nonparametric smoothing methods, advised by Dr. Natalia Stepanova in the School of Mathematics and Statistics at Carleton University in Ottawa (Ontario, Canada).
 I have also worked as a researcher for the Government of Canada.

 Copyright (c) 2016 Oksana Chkrebtii